theQRL/theqrl.org/content/pages/privacy.md

 If your browser does not support web fonts, a standard font is used by your computer.

-Further information about handling user data, can be found at https://developers.google.com/fonts/faqand in Google's privacy policy at https://www.google.com/policies/privacy/.
+Further information about handling user data, can be found at https://developers.google.com/fonts/faq and in Google's privacy policy at https://www.google.com/policies/privacy/.

 ## Changes to this policy